 Ultimately, you must satisfy yourself that your client has the requisite testamentary capacity.
-You should therefore make and retain detailed and contemporaneous attendance notes, which confirm the steps you have taken to explore their capacity, the evidence you have collated, the circumstances and the rationale for your decision.
+You should, therefore, make and retain detailed and contemporaneous attendance notes, which confirm the steps you have taken to explore their capacity, the evidence you have collated, the circumstances and the rationale for your decision.

-If there is a doubt about whether a client has capacity to make a particular decision, it is advisable to see the client personally in order to satisfy yourself that your client has capacity to make the decision you are concerned with.
+If there is a doubt about whether a client has the capacity to make a particular decision, it is advisable to see the client personally in order to satisfy yourself that your client has the capacity to make the decision you are concerned with.

-4.6.1 Techniques for assessing capacity
+4.6.1 Techniques for assessing the capacity

 How and when you see the client may be important, for example, choosing the time of day when the client is most alert and seeing them in the place where they feel most comfortable.
 There may be times or intervals in the day when your client may be more lucid than others; it is important to recognise that capacity can fluctuate significantly during the course of one day.